tharakadilshandmt/Optimal-Pathfinding-Engine-on-2D-Grid-Maps/README.md

-Optimal-Pathfinding-Engine-on-2D-Grid-Maps
+Optimal Pathfinding Engine on 2D Grid Maps

-A C-based pathfinding engine for 2D grid maps that calculates minimum-cost paths with complex altitude constraints and bidirectional teleportation logic.
-It implements Dijkstra-based graph traversal and validates node properties using Fibonacci sequence algorithms to optimize movement efficiency.
+This repository contains the implementation of a pathfinding engine developed to calculate minimum-cost paths on 2D grid maps under complex movement constraints.
+The project models a traversal problem where movement is restricted by altitude differences (represented by ASCII values) and optimized through bidirectional teleportation nodes validated by mathematical sequences.

 Project Overview